nordic-energy-co/Contracts/NET token/README.md

 ----------------------------------
 Smart contract source code can be written in any language that the WASM (WebAssembly) compiler supports, EOSIO currently supports the C languages (C/C++).

-Transactions and Actions
+#### Transactions and Actions:

 A contract and an account communicate in the form of actions.
 Actions can be sent individually, or batched together if they are intended to be executed atomically.
 The difference between an action and a transaction is that an action represents a single operation, whereas a transaction is a collection of one or more actions.

-Smart Contract/CDT
+#### Smart Contract/CDT:

 EOSIO.CDT is a toolchain for WebAssembly (WASM) and set of tools to facilitate contract writing for the EOSIO platform.
 In addition to being a general purpose WebAssembly toolchain, EOSIO specific optimizations are available to support building EOSIO smart contracts.

-Nodeos
+#### Nodeos:

 Nodeos is the core EOSIO node daemon.
 Plugins can be used to configure nodeos to execute with various features.
 Nodeos handles all peer-to-peer networking, contract code scheduling, and the blockchain data persistence layer.

-Cleos/Keosd
+#### Cleos/Keosd:

 Keosd is a key manager for EOSIO accounts that comes with EOSIO.
 Cleos is a command-line tool which let developers interact nodeos as well as deploy, test EOSIO smart contracts.

 EOSJS
 -------
 A Javascript API SDK for integration with EOSIO-based blockchains using the EOSIO RPC API.

-Scatter :
+#### Scatter :

 Scatter wallet for digital currencies and assets.
 It’s a multi-blockchain signature, identity, and reputation provider for Windows, Mac, Linux, Android, and iOS

 Smart Contract Integration:
 ----------------------------
-EOS API service is created for integrating frontend component with our smart contract We'll also be setting up Redux, which will keep a store of information for us so that we don't need to keep asking the blockchain every time we need the logged in user's name and other information.
+EOS API service is created for integrating frontend component with our smart contract.
+We'll also be setting up Redux, which will keep a store of information for us so that we don't need to keep asking the blockchain every time we need the logged in user's name and other information.
 Redux will use what we call reducers to handle actions that modify the Redux store of state information.

 Quick start - Run the DApp
 ----------------------------